-States, school districts and national departments of education have created instruments for assessing the impact of educational technology.
-It is beyond the scope of this paper to review all but the best known of these schemes.
-The Levels of Technology Implementation (LoTI) is a popular 'instrument for measuring technology use.'
-(Moersch, 1996-97) The LoTI framework describes six levels of computer efficiency from non-user to refinement.
-'As a school site progresses from one level to the next, a corresponding series of changes to the curriculum is observed.
-The instructional focus shifts from teacher-centered to a learner-centered orientation.'
+Some states, school districts and national departments of education have created instruments for assessing the impact of educational technology.
+It is beyond the scope of this study to review all but the best known of these schemes.
+The Levels of Technology Implementation (LoTI) is a popular "instrument for measuring technology use."
+(Moersch, 1996-97) The LoTI framework describes six levels of computer efficiency from nonuser to refinement.
+"As a school site progresses from one level to the next, a corresponding series of changes to the curriculum is observed.
+The instructional focus shifts from teacher-centered to a learner-centered orientation."
 (Moersch, 1996-97)